ssfsx17/ffpnp/pandoc-markdown/0810-Squire.md

 |             | E: 1 row  | Target H: 4
 |             |           | Effect H/V: 2/2

-Magical Attack, unaspected, causing Level * Tenacity * 1.2 damage.
+Magical Attack, Unaspected, targeting all enemies in the area for Level * Tenacity * 1.2 damage.